AlvaroFurlani/modified_matplotlib_defaults/README.md

 ### Figure and axes:

 * Figure size (**figure.figsize**): changed from 6.4 x 4.8 inches to 3.5 x 1.5 inches.
 This figure size may seem too small in a matplotlib window; however, it is the ideal size for double-column articles (assuming letter paper size).
-You may need to adjust the figure height according to your dataset:
+You may need to adjust the  height value when creating the figure object according to your dataset:
 ```python
 plt.figure(figsize=(3.5, new_height))
 ```